-- How process large amounts of raw data (crawled documents, request logs, ...) every day to compute derived data (inverted indices, page popularity, ...) when computation conceptually simple but input data large and distributed across 100s to 1000s of servers so that finish in reasonable time? - Challenge: Parallelize computation, distribute data, tolerate faults without obscuring simple computation with complex code to deal with issues
+- How to process large amounts of raw data (crawled documents, request logs, ...) every day to compute derived data (inverted indices, page popularity, ...), when computation is conceptually simple but input data is large and distributed across 100s to 1000s of servers, so as to finish in reasonable time? - Challenge: Parallelize computation, distribute data, tolerate faults without obscuring simple computation with complex code to deal with issues